 The Long Story…

-It was always Café Paradiso owner Steve Giacomini’s vision to provide a venue for the type of vibrant social interchange he experienced in the coffee shops of Berkley in the ‘60s.
+It was always Café Paradiso owner Steve Giacomini’s vision to provide a venue for the type of vibrant social interchange he experienced in the coffee shops of Berkeley in the ‘60s.
 On the opposite coast, Tim Britton grew up at the knees of the folk music icons at the festivals and coffeehouses his parents founded around Philadelphia.
 The fated meeting of their passions was bound to bear fruit.
-For sixteen years, the café, Steve, and Tim have donated their inspired resources in service to a steady stream of extraordinary local and internationally acclaimed talent.
+For eighteen years, the café, Steve, cafe co-owner Meret Amick, and Tim have donated their resources in service to a steady stream of extraordinary local and internationally acclaimed talent.
 Tim has donated $10k of premium sound equipment and countless hours running it, writing articles and recording interviews for little or no remuneration.
 Tim is committed to providing an unusually refined standard of sound and is often gratefully singled out by the artists as the best they’ve experienced.
-Steve has contributed his time and refined sensibilities to carefully curating the booking, designing and putting up posters, and in recent years, writing promotional articles, not to mention being the visionary behind the best cappuccino this side of Italy!
+Steve has contributed his time and refined sensibilities to carefully curating the booking, designing and putting up posters, and writing promotional articles, not to mention being the visionary behind the best cappuccino this side of Italy!

 Despite the quality, Fairfield audiences are light in quantity.
+Although we occasionally shoehorn in over 100 people, typical turnouts range from about 20 to 50.
 Thoughtful attendees will wonder how they make ends meet.
 The answer is they don’t.
 Ticket sales rarely cover the costs of advertising, let alone Steve and Tim’s time, or provide a respectable fee for the performers, who often have no choice than to accept little more than expense money.
 The fact that most performers are nonetheless enthusiastic about returning, speaks for itself.
 Profits from the bar on concert nights sometimes barely pay the barista.
-Usually the cafe eats the costs and Tim has frequently waved his already drastically reduced fee for running sound in deference to the performers making anything above their dinner and gas.
+Usually the cafe has eaten the costs and Tim has frequently waved his already drastically reduced fee for running sound in deference to the performers making anything above their dinner and gas.

-The first $50k will be allotted for purchase of equipment, labor for sound, booking, promotion, and administration, advertising, venue rental, and fundraising, essentially covering the current costs that are sustained at a significant loss.
+Recently entering our third year, we have yet to come close to the $50k we hoped for annually for equipment, labor for sound, booking, promotion, and administration, advertising, venue rental, and fundraising, essentially covering the current costs that are sustained at a significant loss.
 To the extent we surpass $50k, we can expand on the existing equipment so we do not have to scramble to accommodate the larger shows, upgrade the exceptional but limited sound system, service the piano, purchase an attractive backline required for some acts, such as guitar and bass amplifiers, electric keyboard, and drums, and contribute to artist fees to compliment the relatively humble ticket sales.
-After accomplishing that we will then develop the ability to video the events, edit them into marketable content, and expand this website for promotion and distribution.
+After accomplishing that, we will then develop the ability to video the events, edit them into marketable content, and expand this website for promotion and distribution.
 Finally, we will create a structure for providing funds for local musicians to make quality recordings that they otherwise would not be able to afford, and provide career management services to help get them to the next level.

 We are ecstatic that we will finally be able to do the artists justice, both touring and local, as well as deepen the enjoyment for our beloved Fairfield audience.
 We hope that you will be as enthusiastic in your desire to be an integral part of this wonderful endeavor that promises to change the face of our dear community.